frctl/fractal/docs/documentation/overview.md

 This is the body of the page
 ```

-In this case we are specifying that we want the title of the page (used in the web UI and other place) to be 'Change Log'.
+In this case we are specifying that we want the title of the page (used in the web UI and other places) to be 'Change Log'.
 To see a full list of available configuration items, check out the [documentation configuration reference](/docs/documentation/configuration.md).

 If you don't want to use YAML front matter, you can also use a [separate configuration file](/docs/configuration-files.md) in the same way as you would for a component.